Media coverage of climate change: United Kingdom

 The Guardian newspaper is internationally respected for its coverage of climate change.

 In the UK, statements by government officials have been influential in the public perception on climate change.
 In 1988, Prime Minister Margaret Thatcher gave one of the first speeches to draw public attention to climate change.
 This speech highlighted the assumption that industrialization had no impact on the global climate and contrasted it with the stark reality of an increasingly volatile climate.
 In another speech, Margaret Thatcher expressed that "we have unwittingly begun a massive experiment with the system of the planet itself".
 Thatcher's speeches on climate change contributed to a record-breaking number of votes for the Green Party in the 1989 European Parliament Election.
 These speeches sparked an increase in broader media coverage of climate change.

 In the early 2000s, David King, Chief Scientific Advisor to the UK, stated that the most difficult issue facing the UK was climate change and that its effects were worse than terrorism.
-David King established that reducing carbon emissions would not only benefit the environment but also the collective wellbeing of UK citizens.
+King established that reducing carbon emissions would not only benefit the environment but also the collective wellbeing of UK citizens.
 King's personal focus was climate change and he produced innovative thinking, tactics and negotiations for the media.

 In 1988 in United States, NASA scientist James Hansen stated that climate change was anthropogenic, that is, man-made.
 This had a similar result to Thatcher's speeches, drawing public attention to the climate crisis and spurring increased media coverage of the issue.
 The US and UK are comparable in their coverage of climate change for this reason.
 Despite evidence for anthropogenic climate change arising as early as the late 19th century, both countries lacked significant media coverage on climate change prior to 1988.
 However, the trajectory of media coverage in these countries varies significantly after this 1988 increase.